TwitchPotPlayer/TwitchPotPlayer/README.md

 - In description you can see "{Title} | {Game} | {Channel}".
 - Video resolution can be changed in the quality menu in the right bottom corner.

+The file `config.ini` adds a few display settings.
+- `showBitrate=1` — shows bitrate in context menu (H).
+Valid values: 1 or 0.
+- `showFPS=1` — shows fps in context menu (H).
+Valid values: 1 or 0.
+- `gameInTitle=0` — shows game in title.
+Valid values: 1 or 0.
+- `gameInContent=1` — shows game in content.
+Valid values: 1 or 0.
+- `clientID=` — takes clientID for API calls to the Twitch.
+It is highly recommended to get your own clientID on the Twitch and insert it here.
+If the value is empty, the default value is taken.
+If you insert an invalid value, the extension will not work.

 ## /Media/UrlList/MediaUrlList - Twitch.as
 This extension lets you see in `File URL List` all online channels that you follow.
 Unfortunately PotPlayer has no interfrace to login in Twitch yet.